ibm-cloud-docs/security-compliance/run-evaluation.md

-If you want to scan your Watson Machine Learning resources across multiple {{site.data.keyword.cloud_notm}} accounts, for more information, see [Scanning Watson Machine Learning resources](/docs/security-compliance?topic=security-compliance-scan-watson-machine-learning).
+If you want to scan your Watson Machine Learning resources with {{site.data.keyword.compliance_short}}, see [Scanning Watson Machine Learning resources](/docs/security-compliance?topic=security-compliance-scan-watson-machine-learning) for more information.